NewAlexandria/leadership_readme/README.md

 # leadership_readme

-Thoughts on working together, and supporting organizations
+Thoughts on working together, and supporting organizations.
+These sections are currently all WIP.
+Please reach out with thoughts.

 ## Practices